PrefectHQ/prefect/docs/contributing/overview.md

 # Contributing

-Thanks for considering contributing to Prefect!
+Thank you for considering contributing to Prefect.
+These instructions are for working with Prefect 2.
+For Prefect 3 see the [Prefect 3 documentation](https://docs.prefect.io).

 ## Setting up a development environment